Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

 - Visual Tabs let you preview what’s in a tab before clicking it

-- Trash Can can restore closed tabs or block pop-ups
+- Trash Can to restore closed tabs or block pop-ups

 - Adaptive Interface lets you customize aspects of the user interface